01-edu/public/subjects/ascii-art/ascii-reverse.en.md

 ### Objectives

+You must follow the same [instructions](https://github.com/01-edu/public/ascii-art.en.md) as in the first subject.

-Ascii-reverse consists on reversing the process, converting the graphic representation into a text.
+- Ascii-reverse consists on reversing the process, converting the graphic representation into a text.
 - You will have to create a text file containing a graphic representation of a random `string`.
 - The argument will be a **flag**, `--reverse=<fileName>`, in which `--reverse` is the flag and `<fileName>` is the file name.
 - The program must print this `string` in **normal text**.